Dada Life

 Dada Life are a Swedish DJ duo formed in 2006, which consists of Olle Cornéer and Stefan Engblom.
 They have released three albums, a number of singles and remixes and one compilation.
 The duo had early chart success in Belgium and the Netherlands, while their second album The Rules of Dada reached the Billboard 200.
 They are known for their humour during their live performances, while their name is a homage to the absurdist movement of the early twentieth century.
-They have released two audio plugins programmed by Tailored Noise: Endless Smile, a drop editor plugin and Sausage Fattener, a saturator.
+They have released multiple audio plugins programmed by Tailored Noise: Endless Smile, Space In-Your-Face, Wide Awake, Eternal Return and most notably Sausage Fattener, a saturator.

 Career

-Early career (2006 - 2008)
+Early career (2006–2008)

 Cornéer and Engblom had separate careers before they formed a duo and have released music individually since.
 Engblom used the moniker Phasio and released one album, Just One More Day in 2001.
 Cornéer used the name Dibaba and released Songs For Good Lives in 2005.
 Dada Life came into being in 2006 when the duo began releasing a number of 12" singles.
 They included "Big Time" in May of that year through Breastfed Recordings., "The Great Smorgasbord" in December on Southern Fried Records, coinciding with "The Great Fashionista Swindle" through Pickadoll Records.
 The duo began performing live notably in Germany and the UK.